Creational pattern

-In software engineering, creational design patterns are design patterns that deal with object creation mechanisms, trying to create objects in a manner suitable to the situation.
-The basic form of object creation could result in design problems or in added complexity to the design due to inflexibility in the creation procedures.
-Creational design patterns solve this problem by somehow controlling this object creation.

-Overview

-Creational design patterns are composed of two dominant ideas.
+A creational pattern is a software design pattern for creating objects in a manner suitable to a particular situation.
+As object creation that is otherwise available (i.e. via the programming language) can sometimes result in design limitations, a custom mechanism for creation can provide for better design.
+A creational pattern aims to separate a system from how its objects are created, composed, and represented.
+They increase the system's flexibility in terms of the what, who, how, and when of object creation.

+A creational pattern encapsulates two main aspects.
 One is encapsulating knowledge about which concrete classes the system uses.
 Another is hiding how instances of these concrete classes are created and combined.

-Creational design patterns are further categorized into object-creational patterns and class-creational patterns, where object-creational patterns deal with object creation and class-creational patterns deal with class-instantiation.
-In greater details, object-creational patterns defer part of its object creation to another object, while class-creational patterns defer its object creation to subclasses.
+Creational design patterns are categorized into object-creational patterns and class-creational patterns.
+Object-creational patterns defer part of its object creation to another object, while class-creational patterns defer its object creation to subclasses.